RabbitX (RBX) Tokenomics: Market Insights, Token Supply, Distribution & Price Data | MEXC

 RabbitX (RBX) Information

-RabbitX is a global permissionless perpetual exchange built on Starknet.
-RabbitX is building the most secure and liquid global derivatives network, giving you 24/7 access to global markets anywhere in the world, with 20x leverage.
+What is the project about?
+RabbitX is a global permissionless perpetuals exchange powered by Starknet.
+RabbitX is building the most secure and liquid global derivatives network, giving you 24/7 access to global markets anywhere in the world.

+What makes your project unique?
+The first decentralised perpetuals project to launch with Starknet.
+Our state-of-the-art platform built using a hybrid architecture, is optimized to deliver unparalleled speed and security for our traders.
+With deep orderbook liquidity, zero gas fees, and up to 50x leverage, RabbitX is the best derivatives DEX to trade on.

+History of your project.
+Started initially as Strips finance in 2021, pivoted to RabbitX in May 2022.
+Launched testnet in Jan 2023, and launched mainnet in Feb 2023.

 RabbitX (RBX) Tokenomics & Price Analysis